costajob/app-servers/README.md

 [brightbox](https://www.brightbox.com/docs/guides/cli/installation-debian/) repository.
 Ruby is the language i have more experience with.
 I find it an enjoyable language, although i start missing serious support for a light parallelism model.

+### Crystal
+[Crystal](http://crystal-lang.org/) 0.17.3 is installed by homebrew: i used my MacBook PRO without Vagrant, since for some reason i was not able to access the HTTP server from the vagrant box.
+Crystal has a syntax similar to Ruby (quite impressive how much of Ruby good parts are in the language), but brings some desirable features such as static typing and efficient compiled native code.

 ### Python
 [Python](https://www.python.org/) 2.7 and 3.4 come pre-installed on Ubuntu.